avunit1/ExRunner/README.md

 # How does it work?

 Once you have selected the files, ExRunner will automatically install them in the background, saving you time and hassle.
-The program also has a built-in integrity check feature that ensures that the executables you are installing have not been tampered with.
-This provides an added layer of security and peace of mind, ensuring that you are only installing safe and verified files.
+The program also has a built-in integrity check feature that ensures that the ExRunner executable you are running has not been tampered with.
+This provides an added layer of security and peace of mind, ensuring that you are only running safe and verified files.

 # Let's Install